-- All TK-12 students are required to wear masks on the school bus. - All 6-12 students and staff are required to wear masks in the hallways and common areas (lunchrooms, hallways, restrooms, media center, etc...) - All TK-12 students and staff are highly recommended to wear masks within their classrooms even when social distancing is possible. - All attendees are highly recommended to wear masks at extra-curricular and co-curricular events outside of the school day. - During the school day, masks must always be worn by visitors while in the school building except when eating or drinking.
+- All TK-12 students are required to wear masks on the school bus. - All 6-12 students and staff are required to wear masks in the hallways and common areas (lunchrooms, hallways, restrooms, media center, etc...) - All TK-12 students and staff are highly recommended to wear masks within their elassrooms in the school and at school events even when social distancing is possible. - All attendees are highly recommended to wear masks at extra-curricular and co-curricular events outside of the school day. - During the school day, masks must always be worn by visitors while in the school building except when eating or drinking.